How to Test Migration Recipes

 firefox-l10n-source.
 It then runs the migration recipe, both as dry run and

 as actual migration.
-Finally it analyzes the commits, and checks if any
+Finally it analyzes the generated commits and the migrated

-In most cases, a successful execution will only output the script execution:
+In most cases, a successful execution will only output the script execution, with no summary:

 Running migration fluent_migrations.bug_1994180_fix_manage_extensions_reference for en-US